 Noon, Renasant Convention Center/Grand Ballroom

-The Classic Coaches Luncheon pays tribute to the coaches of the Southern Heritage Classic, Eddie George of TSU and Deion Sanders of JSU, with four-time NBA All-Start and University of Memphis Men’s Basketball Coach Penny Hardaway as the special guest speaker.
+The Classic Coaches Luncheon pays tribute to the coaches of the Southern Heritage Classic, Eddie George of TSU and Alonzo Hampton of UAPB.
+Special guest speaker will be announced at a later date.
 This star-filled luncheon is by invitation only.

 8 a.m., Simmons Bank Liberty Stadium parking lots and Tiger Lane

 A tradition like no other, the Classic Tailgate is full of friends, food and football.
-Call (901) 729-4344 for more info.
+Reserve your tailgating spot here.

 Penny Hardaway Memphis District Golf Classic